tensorflow/swift/docs/GraphProgramExtraction.md

 }
 ```

 When we apply the program slicing algorithm above, we apply program slicing to partition the tensor operations out to a graph.
-While doing so, the algorithm notices that the `HeavyDutyComputation` is “control dependent” on the condition that exits the loop: you can’t move the loop over without moving over control flow that could cause the loop to exit.
+While doing so, the algorithm notices that the `HeavyDutyComputation` is "control dependent" on the condition that exits the loop: you can’t move the loop over without moving over control flow that could cause the loop to exit.
 When doing this, it sees that keyPressed() is a host function (just like `atariGameSimulator` call in the previous example) and so it arranges to run the function on the host and send the value over to TensorFlow.
 The graph function ends up looking like this:

 ```swift
 func countUntilKeyPressed_ForGraph() -> TensorHandle {